 A layer mask allows us to edit the photo without editing the actual photo itself.
 This allows us to easily undo what we did if needed.

 After you’ve added a layer mask, go to the left-hand side of the screen or press “G” on your keyboard.
 The paint bucket tool may be selected so click and hold to select the gradient tool if that is the case.

 Next, you’ll want to select a transparent gradient with around 10% transparency.
 This is what will allow us to blend the horizon line.
 Hold shift on your keyboard and click slightly below the horizon and drag upwards slightly over the horizon.
 Do this a couple times until the harsh line is gone.
 Make sure not to overdo it!

 Matching The Lighting/Brightness

 If your sky still looks a little bit unnatural then it may be because the brightness/lighting doesn’t match up.
 If this is the case, simply change the opacity or brightness of the new sky layer.
 The opacity slider can be found above the layers module.
 Just select the sky layer and then move the slider until it matches the rest of the photo better.

 And that’s all there is to it.
 Now you are no longer limited by bad weather.
 Get out there and shoot!

-If you are looking for a great selection of sky overlays for any future photos you wish to edit, why not check out my Sky & Clouds Overlays pack?
+If you are looking for a great selection of sky overlays for any future photos you wish to edit, why not check out our Sky & Clouds Overlays pack?
 50 overlays for any scenario including clouds, daytime, and sunsets.
 Use secret code “sky10” to get 10% off your purchase.